InteractiveComputerGraphics/PositionBasedDynamics/README.md

 ## News

+* Our new [paper](https://animation.rwth-aachen.de/publication/0557/) about a Direct Position-Based Solver for Stiff Rods uses the PositionBasedDynamics library.
+You can watch the video  [here](https://www.youtube.com/watch?v=EFH9xt4omls).
 * PBD now has a collision detection based on cubic signed distance fields
 * SPlisHSPlasH is our new open-source fluid simulator which uses the PositionBasedDynamics library to handle rigid-fluid coupling.
 It can be downloaded here:
 [https://github.com/InteractiveComputerGraphics/SPlisHSPlasH](https://github.com/InteractiveComputerGraphics/SPlisHSPlasH)